- Savor Idaho serves as delicious barometer for Idaho wine industry

-McMINNVILLE, Ore. — A few tickets to one of the Northwest wine industry’s most delicious events, the Salmon Bake for the 2017 International Pinot Noir Conference, have been released by organizers of the annual celebration in Oregon’s North Willamette Valley.
+McMINNVILLE, Ore. — A few tickets to one of the Northwest wine industry’s most delicious events, the Salmon Bake for the 2017 International Pinot Noir Celebration, have been released by organizers of the annual celebration in Oregon’s North Willamette Valley.

 The Saturday, July 29, evening on the campus of Linfield College pairs slabs of wild salmon barbecued in traditional fashion across alder stakes with Pinot Noir from the Pacific Northwest and beyond.
 An all-star lineup of wine country chefs presents the side dishes and sweets, and the four-hour party is accompanied by local music.
 A ticket to the Salmon Bake is $225.